huichiayu/nth_mse.github.io/course_materials/MSE590400_AI_policy.md

 6. **Collaboration:** Collaborative projects involving generative AI are encouraged, but all contributors should be credited for their individual contributions.
 Transparent communication about the extent of AI involvement is vital to maintain the integrity of collaborative work.

 7. **Data and Privacy:** When using data with generative models, ensure that you have the necessary rights to use the data and are allowed to input data into the generative model.
-All data use must follow <a href="https://tech.msu.edu/about/guidelines-policies/generative-ai/">MSU guidelines on Data Uses and Risks of Generative AI</a>.
 You should not use confidential, private, or any type of custom research data with current generative models.

 8. **Learning Priority:** While generative AI is a valuable supplemental tool, remember that the primary focus of the course is on computational modeling and programming.
 The use of generative AI should supplement your learning journey rather than overshadow core concepts.